Frequently Asked Questions

 How do I handle message segmentation?

-Implement character counting logic that accounts for the encoding type (GSM-7 or Unicode) and automatically splits messages according to carrier specifications.
+Implement character counting logic that accounts for encoding type (GSM-7 or Unicode) and automatically splits messages according to carrier specifications.

 What's the best practice for handling rich media?